i2p/i2p.i2p/apps/i2psnark/readme-standalone.txt

 I2PSnark web ui will be at http://127.0.0.1:8002/i2psnark/

+To change or disable browser launch at startup, edit i2psnark-appctx.config.
+To change the port, edit jetty-i2psnark.xml.

 I2PSnark is GPL'ed software, based on Snark (http://www.klomp.org/) to run on top of I2P (https://geti2p.net/) within a webserver (such as the bundled Jetty from https://www.eclipse.org/jetty/).
 For more information about I2PSnark, get in touch